evannetwork/evannetwork.github.io/dev/hello-world.md

   }
 }
 ```
-Anything that is done in the blockchain costs gas (i.e. currency).
+Everything that is done in the blockchain costs gas (i.e. currency).
 The `hello()` function concatenates strings, which can be rather expensive, so whenever possible such utility functionality should be done outside the chain.

 ## Compiling the Contract